 A less noble metal – called an anode – deteriorates at an accelerated rate as it deposits portions of itself onto the the more noble metal – called the cathode.
 The anode is essentially trying to return to its original state, before it was refined.
 In this case, the aluminum layer (Aluminum 1100) acts as the anode, and the brass fitting acts as the cathode.
 This process leaves visible corrosion on the brass fittings, causing failure such as leaks or bursts.

 These two photos illustrate what occurs when the aluminum layer in the Kitec pipe is pressed against the seat of a brass fitting – in this case, a popular and often used SharkBite fitting.
 Notice the separation of the thin inner layer of PEX.

-The third failure method we see relates to the initial install.
-During transport or handling during install, If the pipe was ever kinked by bending into a tight radius or crushed by weight, the aluminum layer will tear or perforate, and eventually penetrate the inner or outer layer of PEX – or both.
-Also, the aluminum layer is slightly overlapped to form the circumference, and we have seen this overlapped area separate time and time again.
+3. The third failure method we see relates to handling during installation.
+If the pipe was ever kinked (Picture 1) by bending into a tight radius or crushed by weight, the aluminum layer will tear or perforate (Picture 2), and eventually penetrate the inner or outer layer of PEX – or both.
+Also, the aluminum layer is slightly overlapped to form the circumference (Picture 3), and we have seen this overlapped area separate time and time again.
 We see such perforations, tears and overlap separations leak behind walls, in ceilings, concrete hydronic heated floors, heated driveways, and sidewalk slabs ruining foundations and caissons.

-The Team @ Replumb Specialties Inc. has replaced Kitec, Polybutylene, Copper, Galvanized, Entran, and other failing plumbing systems across the United States Since 1992.
+Family owned, the Team at Replumb Specialties Inc. has replaced Kitec, Polybutylene, Copper, Galvanized, Entran, and other failing plumbing systems across our service area Since 1992.
 We are the original pipe replacement contractor for the Polybutylene Class Action Settlement.
-We’ve successfully replaced systems in over 14,000 homes and commercial buildings.
-We also developed and perfected the ‘containment’ process copied by most replumb contractors today.
+We’ve successfully replaced systems in 20,000+ homes, condominiums, apartments, and hotels – including over 2,000 hydronic heating applications.